Highlighting 61 Down Payment Assistance Programs Offering Up to $120,000 in Funds for Veterans and Service Members

 If you’re considering buying a home, you’re probably in deep in research mode right now.
 In fact, most homebuyers do significant online research before engaging a lender or agent.
 And, if you’re here, you are likely researching about the down payment for your home purchase.

 Home prices, along with down payments, are increasing, but down payment assistance (DPA) programs can help make buying a home more affordable.
-We’re breaking down some of the most common myths about home financing and down payment programs.
+We’re breaking down the top 10 most common myths about home financing and down payment programs.

 Nope, not true.
 First of all, the majority of programs use HUD’s definition of a first-time homebuyer: that is, someone who has not owned a home in three years.
 So, if you are someone who owned before, but are currently renting, you may be a first-timer again!

 Plus, not all programs specify that you must be a first-time homebuyer.
 Our latest Homeownership Program Index found that 38 percent of programs do NOT have a first-time homebuyer requirement.
 Make sure you don’t rule yourself out.

 One thing that’s true for all programs?
 They are for homebuyers, not investors.
 Most housing agencies will require that the home is occupied as a primary residence in order to qualify.

 In addition, homebuyers purchasing a home in a designated target area (typically for revitalization efforts) may receive special benefits such as higher assistance amounts, more lenient income requirements and the first-time homebuyer requirement may be waived.
 Veterans are often eligible for a first-time homebuyer waiver, too.

 On the contrary.
 We found that more than 84 percent of all programs we track have funds available for homebuyers.
 In fact, there are hundreds of millions of dollars in down payment assistance, grants, tax credits and affordable first mortgages available throughout the country.